 When we get into the rococo period, most artists no longer knew the skill of construction (please see below expressed by Kåre Jonsborg himself).
 There are a couple of exceptions, however, one of this was according to Kåre Jonsborg the Norwegian painter Johan Christian Dahl (1788-1857).
 Kåre Jonsborg did an indepth analysis of JC Dahl´s painting Stalheim from 1842.

 Diego Rivera knew Pablo Picasso (1881 to 1973).
 Georg Jacobsen and Pablo Picasso meet through Mr. Rivera.
-That Picasso also applied construction can be seen in the analysis Kåre Jonsborg did of Picasso´s work which is shown below.
+That Picasso also applied construction can be seen in an in depth analysis Kåre Jonsborg did of Picasso´s work.

 If you would like to learn more about the theories of Georg Jacobsen, please consult his book ”Noget om konstruktiv form i billedkunst” published in 1965.